scottdillon1/Virtual_SCP_Academy/CAP/Part4 - Deploy to CF.md

 If all three of the last commands executed correctly, you should see a route specified towards the bottom of the terminal window.
 The use of the word option --random-route directs the process to essentially create a random URL which is why I can't tell you exactly what it will be.
 However, take a look in the screenshot for the following Route:
 ### incidentsp00XXXX-srv-persistent-leopard.cfapps.eu10.hana.ondemand.com
-Once the incidents-srv process starts, you should be able to paste that URL into a browser and see the application and validate that it is running.
+Once the incidents_P00XXXX-srv process starts, you should be able to paste that URL into a browser and see the application and validate that it is running.

 Open a web browser, paste your newly created route and you should see a familiar screen that looks like this.
 Click on one of the entities that you have loaded data into.
 In my case, I selected Priority.
 This fully deployed service is now available on the internet and using Hana as a persistence layer.
 Not bad for 60  minutes of work :-)
 ![HANACF](Part4Images/hanadeploy.jpg)